MXK7/42_minishell/README.md

-42 Developper project in collaboration with @Delin0
+42 Developper project in collaboration with @AdelRazzok